prashantpawar/blockapps-js/README.md

       variable at the time the query is made, of the types given below.
 Mappings and functions have special syntax.

+#### Attaching to an existing contract

 Finally, it is possible to "attach" some metadata to a Solidity or contract object.
 This facilitates recording and reloading these objects between sessions without creating new Ethereum contracts or even recompiling.

-  - `Solidity.attach({code, name, vmCode, symTab[, address]})`: given the metadata in the argument, create either a Solidity or contract object with this data.
+`Solidity.attach({code, name, vmCode, symTab[, address]})`, given the metadata in the argument, creates either a Solidity or contract object with this data.
 More specifically:

   - If `address` is absent, a Solidity object is returned.
 This object is equivalent to `Solidity(code)` with the other properties set to the values in the argument; no check is performed that these values are actually correct.
 The only way you should use this is by the equivalent of `Solidity.attach(JSON.stringify(solObj))`, as it avoids recompilation.

   - If `address` is present, a contract object is returned.
 This is the same as performing `Solidity(code).newContract(???)`, except that no private key is necessary and the resulting object's `account` member has address equal to `address`.
 No check is performed that this address actually exists or has the Solidity ABI indicated by the other parameters.
 It simply allows resuming work with a contract object previously created directly by `newContract`.
 (Note that `JSON.stringify(contractObj)` does not have the correct format to submit to `Solidity.attach`.)

 #### State variables
 Every Solidity type is given a corresponding Javascript (or Node.js)